paul-writes-code/TextAdventure/README.md

 -loot: loot an enemy after defeating it in combat
 -equip: equip an item from your inventory
 -unequip: unequip a currently equipped item
+-buy: buy an item from a merchant
+-sell: sell an item to a merchant
 -inventory: display your inventory
 -equipment: display your equipment set
 -character: display your character info
+-trade: establish trade with merchant